ooni/ooni.org/content/post/zambia-election-monitoring.md

 Bill of Rights would include amendments to the “Civil and Political Rights” section, and the addition of the “Economic, Social, Cultural and Environmental Rights” and “Further and Special Rights” sections.
-For the referendum to pass, a majority ‘*yes*’ vote was required, along with a turnout of *at least* 50% eligible voters.
+For the referendum to pass, a majority ‘yes’ vote was required, along with a turnout of *at least* 50% eligible voters.

 The referendum was criticised in advance by media organizations, who